Mapuche conflict: New constitution proposal of 2021–2022

 The Constitutional Convention made a new constitution proposal in 2021 and 2022 that would have changed the economic and political system of the country.
 Changes put in place would have created independent judiciary systems for people who identified as indigenous.
 The proposal of constitution would have mainly hurt the legal rights of mining companies, decentralized the government and shifted more power to rural areas of Chile.
 The proposal contemplated indigenous representation in Congress with the ability to veto projects, laws, etc. on issues concerning and not concerning them.
-Essentially, the new constitution would have defined Chile as a "plurinational state" which is several nations in one.
+Essentially, the new constitution would have defined Chile as a "plurinational state" which is several nations in one state.
 The new constitution was heavily focused on the overrepresentation of indigenous communities.
 Indigenous communities make up about 12% of the population, according to the 2020 census.
 The new constitution would have given them greater political representation.
 Many Mapuche supported the constitutional change and some opposed it.
 Hugo Antonio Alcamán is an association of Mapuche professionals leader who opposed the constitution proposal: "We were supposed to be fighting privilege, but suddenly we look like the privileged ones."
 Farmers also feared the idea of a new constitution since it intruded on private property rights.
 Many believed their property wouldn't be respected and they feared a repeat of state land seizures that happened in the 1970s.
 The proposed constitution did not pass in the end for a multitude of reasons.
 One, was the overrepresentation of Mapuche in Congress and the conflict that it could cause.
 Furthermore, the usage of the word plurinational was also a major concern for the citizens.
 Many didn't know if plurinational was simply an ideology or if it would bring along legitimate policy change.
 The word plurinational caused concern for the majority and the constitution was rejected with 62% voting against it.

 Another more conservative constitution, that was viewed as harmful to the autonomous Mapuche movement interests, was also rejected in 2023.